What It Takes | Paper Tubes

 We don’t mind when people ask questions about our deodorant tubes because we know it takes time to change habits and influence the way businesses operate.
 There’s a bit of a learning curve, but once you get the hang of the paper tubes, it will become second nature, and you’ll wonder why you ever wasted your time on clunky plastic bad-for-the-earth deodorants in the first place.

 Since these sticks are made from 100% whole plants and minerals with no stabilizers, fillers, or airtight plastic packaging, they should be used within 3 months.
 We used to offer a 3 oz size, but when we found that most customers couldn’t go through the entire stick before its freshness was compromised, we decided to only offer the 1.8 oz size.
 This is much easier for customers to use in the recommended time, and it’s convenient for taking on the go.
+Also, if you want some cost savings, sign up for our subscription to get these shipped right to your door at 10% off.

 We love hearing from our customers about our deodorant sticks because it’s a product that we feel speaks to our values as a company.
 We’ve chosen to produce these the hard way because we want to show others in our industry that there are workable, creative alternatives to plastic.